 - Advise strategies to strengthen performance for IB Diploma Core (TOK, Extended Essay and CAS), including formulation of TOK, CAS, and EE handbooks and related policies

-- Support planning for orientation sessions for students’ and teachers’ that emphasize research skills, as well as critical reading, writing and reflection
+- Support planning for orientation sessions for students’ and teachers’ that emphasise research skills, as well as critical reading, writing and reflection

 - Help teachers document IB curriculum via effective lesson plans, schemes of work, unit plans, and assessment through workshops at school

-- Create through collaboration a rigorous and aligned mapping of concepts, content and skills from IGCSE onwards in line with the IB Diploma Programme
+- Create through collaboration a rigorous and aligned mapping of concepts, content and skills from IGCSE and MYP onwards in line with the IB Diploma Programme

 - Help create course outlines benchmarked to comparable national or international programs, implemented with a sound philosophy, by careful planning of concepts, content and skills